Sevita Blog

 • Get ready for school independently

-These aren't just random skills – they're carefully chosen behaviors that can make a person's daily life easier and more enjoyable.
+These are carefully chosen behaviors that can make a person's daily life easier and more enjoyable.
 The applied dimension ensures that every skill taught in ABA therapy has a real purpose and practical use in your loved one's life.

 That's the power of the applied dimension — it bridges the gap between learning and real-life success.